 D. Permanent Casing Construction Method.
 The permanent casing construction method generally consists of driving or drilling a casing to a specified depth before excavation begins.
 If full penetration of the casing to the specified depth cannot be attained, the Contractor may either excavate material within the embedded portion of the casing or excavate a pilot hole ahead of the casing until the casing reaches the desired penetration.
 Make the pilot hole no larger than one-half the diameter of the shaft and center the hole in the shaft.
 Do not over ream to the outside diameter of the casing unless specifically shown on the plans.

 Ensure that the casing is continuous between the elevations shown on the plans.
-Unless otherwise shown on the plans, do not use temporary casing instead of or in addition to the permanent casing.

 After installing the casing and excavating the shaft, place the reinforcing steel, then place the shaft concrete.
 After filling the permanent casing with concrete, pressure grout voids between the shaft excavation and the casing with cement grout.
 Submit the method of pressure grouting the voids to the Engineer for approval.
-Pressure grouting is required to ensure contact (bearing) between the casing and any surrounding soil layer that is used for lateral support.
+Pressure grouting is required to ensure contact (bearing) between the casing and any surrounding soil layer.

-524.05 Friction Type Drilled Shafts.
-Friction type drilled shafts are defined as drilled shafts that do not bear on bedrock and obtain their ability to support load from a combination of end bearing on the soil and adhesion between soil and concrete along the length of the shaft.
+524.05 Friction Drilled Shafts.
+Friction drilled shafts are defined as drilled shafts that do not bear on bedrock and obtain their ability to support load from a combination of end bearing on the soil and adhesion between soil and concrete along the length of the shaft to support the load.

-For friction type drilled shafts, dry construction method may be used for cohesive soils only.
-If using a casing for the construction of a friction type drilled shaft, remove the casing completely or partially as shown on the plans.
+For friction drilled shafts, dry construction method may be used for cohesive soils only.
+If using a casing for the construction of a friction drilled shaft, remove the casing completely or partially as shown on the plans.
 If enough water is entering the hole through the sides and bottom of the hole such that the supporting soils are being eroded, maintain a positive head of fluid in the excavation hole to ensure that water is not continuously flowing into the hole.

 If the Engineer determines that the hole sidewall has softened due to excavation methods, swelled due to delays in concreting, or degraded because of slurry cake buildup, over ream the sidewall to sound material.
 If the concrete is not placed the same day that the excavation is completed, protect the excavation with a temporary casing, and redrill the hole at least 6 inches (150 mm) larger in diameter, clean the excavation, and perform slurry test before concreting.

 524.06 Casings.
 Use smooth, watertight, steel casings of sufficient strength to withstand handling and driving stresses and the concrete and surrounding earth pressures.
 Provide an outside diameter of the steel casing equal to or greater than the plan diameter of the shaft.
-If the plan diameter of the bedrock socket is same as the drilled shaft above the bedrock and a steel casing is used, provide a diameter of the bedrock socket as shown on the plans.
+If the plan diameter of the bedrock socket is the same as the drilled shaft above the bedrock and a steel casing is used, provide a diameter of the bedrock socket as shown on the plans.
 Ensure that the diameter of the casing is large enough to allow the excavation of the bedrock socket.